CraftySalamander/RTS_Overlay/Readme.md

 Optionnaly, you can add the program (e.g. Anaconda3) to your PATH environment variable (to run it from any terminal).
 2. Download the code of RTS Overlay: click on the *Code* button (on top of [this page](https://github.com/CraftySalamander/RTS_Overlay)), then on *Download ZIP*  and extract the ZIP folder (or clone it with [Git](https://git-scm.com/)).
 3. Open *Anaconda Prompt*.
 If you added the python path to your PATH environment variable, you can open any terminal (e.g. *Command Prompt* on Windows).
-4. Go to your extracted folder (e.g. `cd RTS_Overlay-master`).
+4. Go to the python directory of your extracted folder (e.g. `cd RTS_Overlay-master/python`).
 5. Create the Conda environment: `conda create --name rts_overlay python=3.8`
 6. Activate your environment: `conda activate rts_overlay`
-7. Install the library requirements: `pip install -r requirements.txt`
+7. Install the library requirements: `pip install -r utilities/requirements.txt`
 8. Optionally, run `pip install python-Levenshtein==0.12.2` (for slightly faster performances).
-9. Run the application: `python aoe2_overlay.py` (for AoE2, similar for other games).
+9. Run the application: `python main_aoe2.py` (for AoE2, similar for other games).

 Steps 3, 4, 6 and 9 must be re-done each time you want to launch the program.

-In case you want to build the application as an *exe* program, the command `python prepare_release.py` will create the standalone libraries, and prepare additional files for the releases (you will need `pip install nuitka==1.0.6` and `pip install orderedset==2.0.3`).
+In case you want to build the application as an *exe* program, the command `python prepare_release.py` (after `cd utilities`) will create the standalone libraries, and prepare additional files for the releases (you will need `pip install nuitka==1.0.6` and `pip install orderedset==2.0.3`).

 Troubleshooting
 ===============